Welcome to the information page about the Rhodes Scholarships for Kenya.

 - Adhiambo Odaga (Kenya & St Antony's 1986), the Ford Foundation’s Director, Pan African Program and Representative for West Africa based in Lagos, Nigeria.
 In this capacity she oversees grant-making focused on building local capacity in the areas of economic development, human rights, governance, reproductive health and culture.
 She is also a board member of TrustAfrica, an independent foundation that strives to secure the conditions for democratic governance and equitable development across Africa, and a member of the Policy and Monitoring Committee of Nigeria’s National Council of Privatisation.

-Applications for the Rhodes Scholarships for 2016 for Kenya will open here in early June 2015.
+Applications for the Rhodes Scholarships for 2016 for Kenya are now open.
+Apply here.

 Prospective applicants from Kenya should carefully review:

 1. the general information about the Rhodes Scholarships,